-Tuesday, April 18, 8 pm, Sandra G. Powell Recital Hall, Natalie L. Haslam Music Center
+Tuesday, April 18, 8 pm at the Sandra G. Powell Recital Hall, Natalie L. Haslam Music Center

 Ensemble concert by UT Jazz.
-Visit http://music.utk.edu/ for more information.
+Visit the Music Department for more information.

 Distinguished Global Security Lecture: U.S.-Turkey Relationship: A Troubled Alliance?

 The Baker Center presents Dr. Bulent Aliriza from the Center for Strategic & International Studies in Washington, D.C.
-Visit http://bakercenter.utk.edu/ for more information.
+Visit the Baker Center website for more information.

 EURēCA Awards Ceremony

-Thursday, April 20, 6 pm, McClung Museum Auditorium
+Thursday, April 20, 6 pm at the McClung Museum Auditorium

 Come celebrate the participants of the EURēCA event as we announce the winners.